 While we all should be more aware not to assume gender of those we are talking too, I don’t really find this empathic reaction as a complete failure.
 Instead it should be a reminder that we are all people.
 All living in this society that only views us as binary and straight.

-We get so many asks in our tumblr ask box.
-It’s such a high volume that we do our best to answer them all like a one on one conversation with someone.
-But occasionally, they will be less of a question a far more of a statement.
-And if I’m really lucky, they will rattle a bigger thought forward.
-Something so big, and in need of a conversation that I turn those thoughts into an article.
-Today I’d like to introduce my #BelieveAces mini-series.
-Its goal is to show the endless amount of ways that people are not believing the words this community says.
+There are some hard truths about asexuality that we get in the Fuck Yeah Asexual ask box.
+It’s such a high volume.
+But we do our best to answer them all like a one on one conversation with someone.
+Occasionally, they there’s a curious statement.
+And if I’m really lucky, it will rattle a bigger thought forward.
+Something so big, and in need of a conversation.

-We have an FAQ, but the question not on the list that’s just as popular ‘people keep using this script when they talk to me, so when I say something, it gets dismissed.
+We have an FAQ, but there’s a question not on the list that’s just as popular.
+“People keep using this script when they talk to me.
+If I say something off book, I’m dismissed.”

 It’s enough to fill a bingo card.
 “Oh, you haven’t met the right one.”
 “Oh, you’ll want kids someday.”
-“The abuse you face is caused by something else” “Maybe you are just lying about what happened in the first place.”
+“The abuse you face was caused by something else.”
+“Maybe you are just lying about what happened in the first place.”

-The demands placed on asexuals and the wider queer community are so often an arbitrary bar we are told to clear.
+The demands placed on asexuals and the wider queer community are so often an arbitrary bar.
 They demand that sexuality become performative.
 “Be out how we say.
 With the words we declare are okay.”
-Aces are told they must simultaneously have had sex and abstain in order to know if it’s for them.
-Abuse, or mental illness, or anything that doesn’t make us a gold star individual is further used to not only undermine us personally but us as an identity.
+Aces are told they must simultaneously have had sex.
+And abstain in order to know if it’s for them.
+Abuse, or mental illness, or anything that doesn’t make us a gold star individual is further used to not only undermine personally.
+But us as an identity.
 By treating asexuality, and being out, as a spectacle we will lose and have lost, so much to erasure.

-The seemingly contradictory facets of asexual lives make it hard for aces to see themselves, but that isn’t because aces aren’t diverse.
-It’s caused by the disbelief of everyone else on a larger scale.
-The general social unawareness that asexuality is an option and the undermining when it is suggested.
+The seemingly contradictory facets of asexual lives make it hard for aces to see themselves.
+It isn’t because aces aren’t diverse.
+It’s caused by disbelief on a large scale.
+The general social unawareness that asexuality is one thing.
+But there’s a culture of not pathologizing those who do.

-Aces in history are too easily forgotten.
-Ones who marry are omitted, historical figures with any known sexual history are excluded.
-Those who stayed chaste their whole life are still excused away as something else.
+Aces who marry are omitted.
+Historical figures with any known sexual history are excluded.
+Those who stayed chaste their whole life are still excused away.
+Some of this is done in bigotry.
+Some isn’t.
 That is why sharing our stories, and sometimes even the complications in facing compulsory sexuality and abuse are so important.

 Every single ace story has something important to add to the conversation.
 Each with their own intersections that connect us to others.

 The spark of this article was an ask that said: “I think asexuals are more present than others.”
 On the surface that can find sound like the 1960s line: “If we give up men, we will have more time for the revolution!”
-But in truth, it’s context had a spin on the idea that put a spotlight on the assumed.
+But one of the hard truths about asexuality, it’s context had a spin on the idea that put a spotlight on the assumed.

 A highly specific and particular ace point of view that unifies every ace.
 A-spec people aren’t really playing at anything in social situations, at least not the same love games as everyone else.

-This isn’t a problem, because instead of just needing to be dealt a different hand, an asexual point of view can actually help people be more present in their moments.
+This isn’t a problem either.
+An asexual point of view can actually help people be more present in certain moments.
 The harmful lies of heteronormativity, compulsory sexuality, and amatonormality can be further disproved by our existence at the table already.

 Not only does this help asexuals be aware of their choices when navigating through their own lives, a feat more distracting than it is a time-saver, but our collective possibility helps to point out that falsely assumed.
-Asks people to throw away their social scripts of harm systems, and may allow people to become more fully present in their own choices in the hopes that their life is liberated in a way that becomes of their own design.
+Asks people to throw away their social scripts of harm systems, and may allow people to become more fully present in their own choices in the hopes that their life is liberated.
+That it becomes lived by their own design.

-In this short article, I’ll explain how looking at LGBTQ+ labeling as addresses is a really good way to not forget that “micro-labeling’s” focus on intersectionality is not only completely normal but actually a healthy thing.
+LGBTQ Mircolabels are much talked about.
+In this short article, I’ll explain how looking at identity labels as addresses is a really good way methodology.
+And how we can’t forget that LGBTQ mircolabel’s focus on intersectionality is not only normal, but actually a healthy thing.